reimagined/resolve-cloud-cli/README.md

 ## [ReSolve](https://github.com/reimagined/resolve) Cloud Platform Command Line Interface

-This package provides an interface used to deploy [reSolve](https://github.com/reimagined/resolve) applications to the cloud.
+This package provdeploymentIdes an interface used to deploy [reSolve](https://github.com/reimagined/resolve) applications to the cloud.

 ## Usage